d3li0n/digital-quiz/README.md

 ### Database

-This project uses latest version of [PostgreSQL](https://www.postgresql.org/) database via Docker container.
+This project uses the latest version of [PostgreSQL](https://www.postgresql.org/) database via Docker container.

 Before starting a container, you need to make the following changes: